tzamalisp/release-notes-generation-tool/README.md

 * https://github.com/tzamalisp/release-notes-generation-tool/releases/tag/v1.0

-## Proposal of the Google Summer of Code 2019 project for JBoss Community (Red Hat)
+## Proposal - Google Summer of Code 2019 project for the JBoss Community (Red Hat)

 Below you can find the proposal I sent to JBoss Community describing the development of the proposed system, including the methodologies, the deadlines, and the milestones of the development process.